 Narwhal’s announced on July 27 it is closing the dining rooms at both of its locations.
-Curbside and walk-up service continue.
 “We cannot ignore the latest COVID surges and the prevalence of the virus in our community right now,” it wrote on its Facebook page.
 Patios reopened the first week of September.

 Dining during COVID-19

 - Why some St. Louis restaurants are adding automatic 'tips'